Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/unsuccessful-food-orders/unsuccessful-food-orders.md

 ## Introduction

-In this lab, you will understand the concept of Parsers in Logging Analytics.
+In this lab, you will create an alarm for a real-life application.
+The API logs used in this lab will be classified into **Livelab Passed API** and **Livelab Failed API**.
+An alarm will be triggered at 15-minute intervals if more than 30% of Livelab Failed APIs exist.

 Estimated Time: 30 minutes.